Do you wish to grow a stunning butterfly garden to watch all summer long?

 In the world of gardening, butterflies are a revered lot.
 They are great pollinators and are quite beneficial to the ecosystem.
 However, I’m pretty confident I’m echoing the thoughts of a lot of people when I say the biggest benefit of the butterfly is its sheer visual beauty.
-So, if you want to be eco-friendly and also bask in the wonder of watching butterflies flit around your butterfly garden, then having these 5 plants is a definite must.
+So, if you want to be eco-friendly and also bask in the wonder of watching butterflies flit around your butterfly garden, then having these five plants is a definite must.

 Coneflowers (Echinacea spp)

 Butterflies love nectar, and the coneflower family provides it in abundance.
 There are about 9 different species of coneflowers in existence, the most popular being the purple coneflower (Echinacea purpurea).
 Other common species include the yellow coneflower (Echinacea paradoxa) and the pale purple coneflower (Echinacea pallida).
-These flowers all possess brightly coloured petals, can grow up to a height of 4 feet and are capable of spanning an existence of more than two years.
+These flowers all possess brightly colored petals, can grow up to a height of 4 feet, and are capable of spanning an existence of more than two years.

 Milkweeds (Asclepias spp)

 As one writer elegantly said, butterflies are fussy about what they eat.
 Who can blame them?
 If I looked that pretty, I would be fussy too.
 Baby butterflies (caterpillars) feed on the leaves of specific plants, and the milkweed flower ranks really high on that food list.
 With over a hundred species of milkweed, the Asclepias family provides you with a wide variety of options to choose from.
 Most gardeners however prefer the common milkweed (Asclepias syriaca), as its leaves are notably larger and thicker than others.